desruisseaux/GeoTools-archive/gt/plugin/arcsde/api_dummy/README.txt

-This module produces a fake ArcSDE Java API in order to let the geotools arsde plugin to compile without requiring the presence of the ArcSDE Java API jars from ESRI.
+This module produces a fake ArcSDE Java API in order to let the geotools arsde plugin compile without requiring the presence of the ArcSDE Java API jars from ESRI.

 The code is written without looking at the ESRI jars or their javadocs,